dbca-wa/docker-scripts-dev/vscode/README.md

 <img src="./media/image10.png"
 style="width:6.26806in;height:2.26528in" />

+## Configuration

-## Manually point VSCode to the correct container user and project root
+### Manually point VSCode to the correct container user and project root

 This step can be omitted, because we want VSCode to automatically start the container when opening the project, and it’s left here for